Working at SIS

 South Island follows an English language curriculum in an international context.
 Our IB MYP curriculum from Years 7 to 9 is innovative, international and designed to develop approaches to learning to support higher levels of study.
 Our students progress onwards to (I)GCSEs, and finally to the International Baccalaureate Diploma Programme (IBDP) or Career-related Programme (IBCP).
 Outcomes are always far above international averages.

-Not surprisingly, South Island is continuously oversubscribed and there is a high demand for places.
-Our mission statement is ‘Making a Difference’.
-The values that underpin this statement enable us to prepare our students to be aware of their place in society and of the responsibilities that they have – to themselves, to their families, to their community and as global citizens.
+Not surprisingly, South Island School is continuously oversubscribed and there is a high demand for places.
+Our philosophy is ‘Making a Difference’.
+The values and mission areas that underpin this statement enable us to prepare our students to be aware of their place in society and of the responsibilities that they have – to themselves, to their families, to their community and as global citizens.

-As part of the family of ESF, South Island enjoys the benefit of the professional community of a much larger educational organization.
-There are 1,000 teachers and 17,000 students in our network and we have significant resource to develop collectively.
+As part of the family of ESF, South Island School enjoys the benefit of the professional community of a much larger educational organisation.
+There are 1,000 teachers and 17,000 students in our network and we have significant resources to develop collectively.

 If you are an outstanding practitioner, and you would like the challenge of living and working in a dynamic, vibrant and stimulating community then we would welcome an application from you.

-- Teaching and Learning Responsibilities (TLR) is the additional responsibility and leadership positions taken up by teachers.
+- Teaching and Learning Responsibilities (TLR) and additional responsibility and leadership positions taken up by specific teachers.

-- Please also read the ESF Teachers Benefit Package for details.
+- Please also read the ESF Teachers’ Remuneration Package for details.

 - For temporary or part-time positions, please note that applicants must be a permanent Hong Kong resident or possess a valid visa to work in Hong Kong.
 Applicants should also note that temporary contracts are subject to a different remuneration package.
 Amongst other variations, temporary contract holders do not receive the Benefits noted in section D of the ESF Teachers’ Remuneration Package, unless otherwise stated.